tahsinAmin/express1/README.md

 Open [http://localhost:3000/all/Bangladesh/Dhaka](http://localhost:3000/all/Bangladesh/Dhaka) with your browser to see the result.

+You can manipulate the url link by changning the country and cuty name http://localhost:3000/all/COUNTRYNAME/CITYNAME

 # Tools Used

 - EJS (HTML template)
 - TailwindCSS(CSS framework)
 - Javascript
 - ExpressJS (NodeJS Framework)

+# Features

+- API to fetch weather data for a location
+- Showing a bad request page if invalid names given
+- Toggle to interchange Celcius and Farenhiet.

 # Tasks into chunks